IBM/IIB-ACE-DigestAuthentication/README.md

 ![](images/IIB10NodeCloud.jpg)

-### 4. Test API on Cloud(Watch the video)
+### 4. Test API on Cloud

 1. Create a sample API on App Connect on IBM cloud.
 In below screenshot, you can see that we have used the /digesthttpapi url which we deployed on the IBM cloud.
+Please watch the video for details.

 ![](images/AppConnectflow.jpg)